Volunteers in Nicaragua, you’re going to want to explore this hip island every weekend.

 If you're not up to the intense challenge of a hike like that, San Ramon is exactly what you're looking for.
 The waterfall is one of the biggest attractions of the island, an almost-200 foot cascade that drips down a mossy cliff face, forming a little pool that you'll be dying to swim in.
 From the little town of San Ramon, it's a 3 kilometer trek through the jungle to reach the falls.
 It's an easy path to follow but you may find some local guides hanging around if you'd like to be guided to the falls for a small fee.
 If you have the time to go early, that would be best: this place is pretty popular and it's best enjoyed without the crowds.

 Here's more on the San Ramon Waterfall to help you plan your visit.
+Just so you know, some groups in the past said this hike was more intense than they had thought but it was totally worth it.

 Tan On Black Sand Beaches